 R — Responsible Travel

-The fragility of the delicate Galapagos ecosystem is well documented and it is only right to consider your impact before travelling.
+The fragility of the delicate Galapagos ecosystem is well documented and it is only right to consider your impact before traveling.
 We ensure that the hotels and boats we use are ‘Smart Voyager’ certified or are working to a similar accreditation.
-This programme ensures that operators in the archipelago meet the strictest conservation standards.
+This program ensures that operators in the archipelago meet the strictest conservation standards.

 S — Sally Lightfoot Crabs

 The unmistakable bright red Sally Lightfoot crabs, supposedly named after a Caribbean dancer famous for her red dresses, can be observed everywhere around the Galapagos shorelines and rocky outcrops.
 They scavenge on anything they can get their claws into.

 T — Turtles

 Often overshadowed by the popularity of their land-based cousins, Pacific green turtles are commonly seen during snorkeling excursions.

 Often bandied about to describe interesting travel experiences, this overused word was practically invented for the Galapagos.
 If anywhere deserves the description, it is here.

 The Galapagos Islands erupted out of the Pacific ‘Ring of Fire’ about four million years ago and today the islands’ volcanoes are still active.
 Recent travelers on boats have witnessed spectacular night-time lava shows which have left impressive lava fields on a number of islands.

 The Bolivar Channel separating Isabela and Fernandina islands becomes a haven for orca, sperm, pilot, minke and blue whales between June and September when the Humboldt Current encourages a rich marine ecosystem in the area.